 Like Ryan Reynolds, Christensen was born in Vancouver, BC.
 He rose to fame as Anakin Skywalker, and while some criticized his acting ability, many others feel that the main issue lay with the script and not Christensen’s performance.

 Young, attractive, physically fit, he could physically portray a Bond that is still in his early years.
 Christensen left Hollywood for a time, saying he didn’t want to just ride the wave of opportunity that Star Wars had afforded him.
-He has continued to act despite reports of him retiring, but his films have not had much impact with critics or fans.
+He has continued to act despite reports of him retiring, but his films have not had much impact on critics or fans.

 Although he was born in Beirut, Lebanon, Reeves is a naturalized Canadian.
 Older than our previous suggestions, Reeves has extensive experience with big-budget action films, and is still capable of kicking butt, as seen in his John Wick series.
 He has a loyal following and could bring new viewers to the venerable franchise.